 A similar device in the hydraulic world is the check valve, which allows fluid to flow through it in one direction only.

-A diode is created combining two slightly different layers of semiconducting material.
+A diode is created by combining two slightly different layers of semiconducting material.

 A semiconducting material is usually created using silicon because each silicon atom has four covalent electrons.

 These are electrons that can bond with a neighboring atoms covalent electron to create a covalent bond.